dashbase/dashbase-quickstart/README.md

 3. Run our prepare script to automatically download your license and configure SSL support for Dashbase.
 ```
+# Execute the following from the dashbase-quickstart repo
 ./bin/prepare.sh {{ YOUR REGISTERED DASHBASE.IO EMAIL }}
 # Answer `y` for all prompts if any.
 Ignore requirement of AWS credentials.
 ```